Traditional Irish Name

 |1683:||Claimed by the earl of Kildare are part of his Adare manor.|

-Any queries or other relevant information, or if you would like to contribute an archival image of Ballyculhane Castle (of which you own the copyright), please leave a comment, or email us at firstname.lastname@example.org.
+For queries, suggested amendments, or other relevant information, or if you would like to contribute an archival image of Ballyculhane Castle (of which you own the copyright), please leave a comment at the bottom of the page, or email (below).